 The main advantage of the prototype-instance concept is the automatic copying of the prototype into all instances on application start, so any modification done to the prototype will be included in all instances next time the application is launched.
-The content of the original prototype exists only in the development environment, not in the running application.
+The content of the original prototype exists only in the development environment, doesn't exist in the running application.
 Only the prototype copies exist in all corresponding instances.

 It is often necessary to ensure that instances created from the same prototype must be slightly different.
 The main differences are usually different texts, initialization constant values, bindings to values, own files or database tables, trend, alarm and event groups and different scripts.
 For this purpose the Parameters of the PROMOTIC object can be used, by defining a set of parameters and then the specific instance sets the real value of these parameters, valid for the corresponding instance.
 For defining the parameters of the PmPrototype and PmInstance objects the PROMOTIC object parameters configurator is used.
 For reference to the PROMOTIC object parameters the Macro expression $.par can be used in the configurators and for the scripts there is the PmObject.GetPar method.
 The important fact for obtaining the the value of the parameter is that when detecting the value of a specific parameter, the parameter is searched from the current object through the parents by a cascade way (bubbling).

 Caution for prototypes and instances: The PmInstance object can receive only the parameters from the corresponding PmPrototype object, and can enter modified values there.
-I.e. the instance can modify the existing parameter values of the corresponding prototype.
+It means that the instance can modify the existing parameter values of the corresponding prototype.
 The instance, or the instance parents, cannot add new parameters.
 Instance (prototyp) can access only the parameters defined in the prototype, but cannot access the parameters of instance parent.
 This way it is ensured that all instances of the individual prototype has the same set of parameters with different values.
 The PmInstance object is therefore special from the parameter searching (bubbling) point of view, because the parameter search is terminated there and does not continue to the PmInstance object parent.
 This way the instance of the prototype is isolated from other parameters present in the application.
 If it is necessary to obtain the value of the parameter for the prototype from the instanece parent, then the parameter must be created in the PmPrototype object (the name can be the same or different) and refer to the parameter of the instance parent either here or in the PmInstance object.
 The reference to the parent parameter is done by Macro expression $.par in the parameter value in the instance or prototype.

 For example in the prototype, create a new parameter boiler, and link the value to the boiler parameter value of the instance parent: boiler:$.par("boiler");